cseanburns/presentations/600_information_retrieval_pres/information_retrieval.md

 # Surrogate records search: the bibliographic description of a document

-- However, if we are searching a system that contains document surrogates, then we are searching against pre-set fields of information about the documents.
+- If we search a system that contains document surrogates, or representations of those documents, then we search against pre-set fields of information about the documents.
-  These pre-set fields are displayed in surrogate records, and they contain what's called descriptive and access metadata about the documents of interest.
+  These pre-set fields compose surrogate records, and they contain what is called descriptive and access metadata about the documents of interest.
   This is information about the documents and information about how to access the documents.
 - Examples: author names, titles, subject headings in an online catalog